open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 1. Is making `spec.operatorGroup` optional, and defaulting to an AllNamespaces OperatorGroup, the best option?
 2. Could/should there be default catalogs, so that users only need to specify the operator name?
+3. Should the status conditions be more fully defined before the implementation begins?

 ### Test Plan